kaigani/hype-view-controller/README.md

 even use the timeline to automate events that would make the calculator operate itself.

-**How to use hypeViewController.js**
+**How to use HypeViewController.js**

-Adding 'hypeViewController.js' to your project resources will create the hypeViewController class, and it will instantiate a version into the HVC namespace.
+Adding 'HypeViewController.js' to your project resources will create the HypeViewController class, and it will instantiate a version into the HVC namespace.